The main recognition and measurement standards used by the Company in the preparation of its financial statements are the following:

 The Company recognises as other rights the amounts paid to acquire usage rights to the property of third parties.
 These rights are amortised on a straight-line basis over the period for which those rights have been acquired.

 The Company records the cost of acquiring and developing IT programs under this heading, including the cost of developing web pages.
-Computer software is amortised on a straight line basis over three to five years.
+Computer software is amortised on a straight-line basis over three to five years.

 The land and buildings recorded in the balance sheet which are subject to the provisions of article 6 of Law 33/2014 were valued by an independent expert on 8 June 2015.

 The carrying amount of the property located at Avda.
 Meritxell 112 increased in 2016, 2017 and 2018 as a result of the transfer of the net book value of the demolished buildings and the capitalisation of the demolition costs.
 In 2018 the Company had the land revalued by an independent expert.
 The current net carrying amount therefore reflects its market value (see note 6).
+At 31 December 2019 there is no impairment evidence that could damage the asset value.

 Other property, plant and equipment, and land and buildings acquired after the above date, are stated initially at cost and subsequently at cost less accumulated depreciation and any impairment losses.